The Stamford Historical Society

 Building Roads with the Rock Crusher

-Note: Names have been highlighted by the editor of this page.
+Names below have been highlighted by the editor of the article.
 Some of the images below were also part of that article, but we choose to use our actual photos.

 Guide to Nature masthead August 1914Turning Stone Walls into Roads.